codecentric/cxf-spring-boot-starter/README.md

 * Configure CXF to use slf4j and serve Logging-Interceptors, to log only the SOAP-Messages onto console
 * Extract the SoapMessages for processing in ELK-Stack, like [docker-elk](https://github.com/jonashackt/docker-elk)
 * Tailor your own custom SOAP faults, that comply with the exceptions defined inside your XML schema
+* SOAP Testing-Framework: With XmlUtils to easy your work with JAX-B class handling & a SOAP Raw Client to Test malformed XML against your Endpoints

 # Documentation